-The 7th Grade Chorus is open to all students who have an interest in developing their vocal skills.
-Students who have had previous choral experience is a plus.
+The seventh grade chorus is open to all dedicated choral students who have had previous choral experience.
 A recommendation from the elementary choral teacher is a prerequisite.
 Exploring vocal technique will be a focus, along with basic sight-reading skills, pitch recognition, and an introduction to music notation.